 More recently, many researchers have argued that reasoning can be carried out through two distinct cognitive systems.
-System 1 processes are typically described as unconscious, implicit, automatic, associative or heuristic.
-They are seen as fast, cheap, and generally efficient in ordinary circumstances, but prone to mistakes when the conditions or the problems are non-standard.
-System 2 processes are described on the contrary as conscious, explicit, rule-based, or analytic.
-They are seen as slow and effortful, but as more systematically reliable and as better at handling non-trivial cases.
-Actually, such 'dual system theories' according to which mental processes can be divided into two broad types are common or even dominant in many fields of psychology.
-Within cognitive psychology, they started in the fields of attention (Posner & Snyder, 1975) and memory (Schacter, 1987), soon followed by learning (Berry & Dienes, 1993; Reber, 1993), before expanding towards reasoning (Evans & Over, 1996; Sloman, 1996; Stanovich, 2004) and decision making (Kahneman, 2003; Kahneman & Frederick, 2002).
-They are present in nearly every domain of social psychology: most notably in persuasion and attitude change (Chaiken, Liberman, & Eagly, 1989; Petty & Cacioppo, 1986), but also in attitudes (Wilson, Lindsey, & Schooler, 2000), stereotypes (Bodenhausen, Macrae, & Sherman, 1999) or person perception (Uleman, 1999).
-They are also found in moral (Haidt, 2001) and developmental (Klaczynski & Lavallee, 2005) psychology.
+System 1 processes are typically described as unconscious, implicit, automatic, associative, or heuristic.
+They are seen as fast, cheap, and generally efficient in ordinary circumstances but prone to mistakes when the conditions or the problems are nonstandard.
+System 2 processes are described, on the contrary, as conscious, explicit, rule-based, or analytic.
+They are seen as slow and effortful but as more systematically reliable and as better at handling nontrivial cases.
+Actually, such "dual-system theories," according to which mental processes can be divided into two broad types, are common or even dominant in many fields of psychology.
+Within cognitive psychology, they started in the fields of attention (Posner and Snyder 1975) and memory (Schacter 1987), soon followed by learning (Berry and Dienes 1993; Reber 1993), before expanding toward reasoning (Evans and Over 1996; Sloman 1996; Stanovich 2004) and decision making (Kahneman 2003; Kahneman and Frederick 2002).
+They are present in nearly every domain of social psychology, most notably in persuasion and attitude change (Chaiken, Liberman, and Eagly 1989; Petty and Cacioppo 1986), but also in attitudes (Wilson, Lindsey, and Schooler 2000), stereotypes (Bodenhausen, Macrae, and Sherman 1999), and person perception (Uleman 1999).
+They are also found in moral (Haidt 2001) and developmental (Klaczynski and Lavallee 2005) psychology.

 A good illustration of the speed and apparent effectiveness of system 1 processes is provided by a study of Todorov et al. (2005) on judgments of competence.
-Participants were shown for just one second the pictures of two faces unknown to them and were asked, which of the two individuals looked more competent.
+Participants were shown for just one second the pictures of two faces unknown to them and were asked which of the two individuals looked more competent.
 One might think that, in order to judge an individual's competence, a variety of evidence would be needed and that facial appearance would be of limited relevance.
-Still, participants showed no qualms answering the question.
-This reliance on a quasi immediate first impression is a perfect example of system 1 inference.
-Actually, the faces were those of candidates who had competed for election to the American Senate.
-Participants' answer predicted the result of the elections with 67.6% accuracy.
+Still, participants showed no qualms about answering the question.
+This reliance on a quasi-immediate first impression is a perfect example of system 1 inference.
+Actually, the faces were those of candidates who had competed for election to the U.S. Senate.
+The participants' answers predicted the result of the elections with 67.6 percent accuracy.
 As the authors note:

-"Actual voting decisions are certainly based on multiple sources of information other than inferences from facial appearance.
+Actual voting decisions are certainly based on multiple sources of information other than inferences from facial appearance.
 Voters can use this additional information to modify initial impressions of political candidates.
 However, from a dual-system perspective, correction of intuitive system 1 judgments is a prerogative of system 2 processes that are attention-dependent and are often anchored on intuitive system 1 judgments.
 Thus, correction of initial impressions may be insufficient.
 In the case of voting decisions, these decisions can be anchored on initial inferences of competence from facial appearance.
 From this perspective, in the absence of any other information, voting preferences should be closely related to such inferences.
-In reallife voting decisions, additional information may weaken the relation between inferences from faces and decisions but may not change the nature of the relation" (Todorov et al., 2005, 1625)
+In real-life voting decisions, additional information may weaken the relation between inferences from faces and decisions but may not change the nature of the relation.
+(Todorov et al. 2005: 1625)